sashrika15/noise2noise/README.md

 ```
 python n2n_test.py
 ```
-The noise type can be changing the noise parameter in n2n_test.py
+The noise type can be edited in n2n_test.py

 ### Output